Funeral Directors Category: North East England

 - Home arranged funerals – Will gladly work with those who wish to care for their person who has died at home: see the Do It All Yourself section of the Good Funeral Guide website.

-- Web Site – Outstanding is the downloadable price list – a rarity in this business.
+- Web Site – Outstanding is the downloadable price list – they were one of the first to introduce this.
 Lots of really useful information.
 One of the best websites we’ve seen.

 - Other services -They offer memorial books which provide a pictorial tribute to the life of the deceased using pictures and documents supplied by the family and also a photographic and/or video service at the funeral if required.
 Other services they can offer include pet funerals, accredited by the Association of Private Pet Cemeteries & Crematoria.